 This morning, almost three weeks following its initial beta release, Apple seeded iOS 9.2.1 beta 2 to registered developers enrolled in the company’s program.
 Currently, as with its predecessor, it remains unknown exactly which changes are introduced in iOS 9.2.1 beta 2.

 F.lux is arguably one of, if not, the most popular Jailbreak tweaks in existence – it modifies the display’s color warmth at night to create a more pleasant usability experience.
-However, with the release of iOS 9 and 9.0.2, as well as Apple’s latest hardware releases (including the iPad mini 4 and iPhone 6S and 6S Plus), countless Jailbreakers who remain stuck on vanilla iOS 9 find themselves craving the simple utility.
-Thankfully, in light of Apple’s new self-signing Xcode 7 policies, we can make use of an unpublished app by installing it with our Apple ID – no developer account, jailbreak or special software required; just
+However, with the release of iOS 9.2, as well as Apple’s latest hardware release (being the iPad Pro), countless Jailbreakers who remain stuck on vanilla iOS 9.1 – 9.2 find themselves craving the simple utility.
+Thankfully, in light of Apple’s iOS 9-exclusive self-signing Xcode 7 policies, we can make use of an unpublished app by installing it with our Apple ID – no developer account, jailbreak or special software required; just

 Today, following last week’s public release of iOS 9.2, Apple seeded the first beta iteration of iOS 9.2.1 to those enrolled in the company’s official developer program.
 While it’s currently unknown which changes are introduced by iOS 9.2.1, considering it’s a .1 update, they’re likely minor.
 However, what does the firmware mean in relation to Jailbreaking?
 Let’s find out!